 - 5.6.3 The City shall establish a target for the number of trees to be planted in the VMC by 2031 and through the development review process shall seek to ensure that trees proposed in public and private open spaces and streetscapes support achieving the target. - 5.6.4 The Black Creek provides the best opportunity in the VMC to create a community amenity space in conjunction with stormwater management and the restoration of ecological functions of the creek.
 Historically the Creek has been altered and developed around in the absence of stormwater quality and quantity measures.
 As a result, the Creek is highly degraded and subject to flooding during regional storm events beyond the existing channel onto abutting properties and streets. - 5.6.5 The City has developed a strategy (the "Black Creek Remediation Strategy") to improve the ecological and infrastructure value of Black Creek in order to: accommodate the scale of anticipated development; restore ecological services of the riparian corridor; provide community amenity space; and improve water quality and quantity controls within and around the VMC.
 The Black Creek Optimization Study Municipal Class Environmental Assessment (Phases 1 and 2) and VMC Black Creek Renewal EA (Phases 3 and 4) provide for the reconstruction and renewal of the Creek channel and the improvement of related open space and stormwater facilities.
 Improvements include the removal of infrastructure that create impediments to flow, improved quality and quantity controls, and the creation of a more naturalized channel and open space system.
 As a product of these improvements, the flood plain for this segment of Black Creek will be reduced in area which will protect transit investments from flooding and improve the opportunity for intensification within the entire VMC. - 5.6.6 The Black Creek Remediation Strategy will result from the Black Creek Optimization Study Municipal Class Environmental Assessment (Phases 1 and 2), the VMC Black Creek Renewal EA (Phases 3 and 4), and the Streetscape and Open Space Master Plan.
 Schedule J shows the anticipated area of flood remediation that will result from the implementation of the measures outlined in the Optimization Study EA and will be refined further through the Renewal EA.
-Development and site alterations, excluding the construction of servicing and infrastructure forming part of the remedial works, shall not be permitted within the Remediation Area identified on Schedule J until all of the following are satisfied: - a.
-The remedial flood protection works approved for Black Creek are complete.
-These works shall include the upgraded pond, culvert replacement, and the new naturalized creek channel and associated buffer: - b.
-Updated flood line mapping has been prepared and approved by TRCA; and, - c.
+Within the lands identified as Black Creek Renewal Area or Existing Floodplain on Schedules F and J, the underlying land use designations identified on Schedule F shall not come into force until all of the following conditions are met to the satisfaction of the City, the TRCA and the Province: - a.
+The remedial flood protection works approved for Black Creek are complete pursuant to the approved Black Creek Renewal EA; - Updated flood line mapping based on as-constructed drawings has been prepared by a qualified engineer and approved by the TRCA, which confirms the subject lands have been removed from the floodplain; and - c.
 The development meets the program, regulatory and policy requirements of the TRCA.